ContainerSSH/containerssh.github.io/docs/reference/dockerrun.md

     host:
       readonlyrootfs: true
 ```

-!!! danger
-    If you are using the [auditlog](audit.md) make sure you put the local directory on a separate disk than the `/var/lib/docker` directory even if you don't use storage limits to prevent the audit log from getting corrupted.

 ### Preventing memory exhaustion

 Users can also try to exhaust the available memory to crash the server.
 This can be prevented using the following configuration: